tsaucedogithub/tsaucedogithub.github.io/blog.md

 permalink: /blog/
 ---

 This is my blog!
 I was more consistent in the past, but now I write when I'm inspired.
+I still have to add my old blogposts from autumn 2023.

 <div class="posts">
   {% for post in site.posts %}